mohsenasadi501/DataStructureAlgorithm/README.md

 ## Big-O-Notation

-We use Big O Notation to describe performance of algorithm and how scalabe algorithm is.
+We use Big O Notation to describe performance of algorithm, runtime complexity and  how scalabe algorithm is.

-The below code show **O(1)** becuase the code run in a constant time.
+The below codes show **O(1)** becuase the code run in a constant time.

 ```csharp
  public void log(int[] numbers)